WISDOM FOR LIVING DAILY DEVOTIONAL

 7. Your giving is not a waste.
 Your giving is a seed you are sowing, and the time of harvest will come.
 “But this I say: He who sows sparingly will also reap sparingly, and he who sows bountifully will also reap bountifully” (2 Corinthians 9:6 New King James Version).

 But your giving must come from your heart.
 You must not be sad when you give or give because you feel you are under pressure from someone to give.
-As we have read in 2 Corinthians 9:7, you should give as you purpose in your heart, not grudgingly or of necessity; God loves a cheerful giver.
+As we have read in 2 Corinthians 9:7, you should give as you purpose in your heart, not grudgingly or out of necessity; God loves a cheerful giver.

 Conclusion: God is the owner of everything you have.
 He doesn’t lack anything, and your gifts can’t make Him richer.
 Consider it a privilege to give to Him.
 You can’t pay Him to do anything for you or pay Him for what He has done for you.
 Give to God willingly, generously, and cheerfully.
 Give, not in competition with anyone, but give according to your ability.